Marc Edmund Jones: Early life

-Born October 1, 1888, 8:37 a.m.
-CST in St. Louis, Missouri, as a child Marc Edmund Jones was interested in complex patterns observable in the environment, and he gradually developed a distinctive personal system of thought that later produced notable perspectives on occultism and the cabalistic world-view in general.
+Born October 1, 1888, at 8:37 a.m.
+CST in St. Louis, Missouri, Marc Edmund Jones showed an early fascination with complex patterns in the environment, which later influenced his development of a distinctive philosophical system.
+His evolving ideas would contribute to notable perspectives on occultism and the Kabbalistic worldview.

-He grew up in Chicago in the social framework of a rather formal, late Victorian parental style.
-Other early influences were the Christian Science neighbors who moved next door and an aunt who introduced him to theosophy.
-In 1913 his lifelong interest in astrology was kindled, leading to further investigation into occult principles, and an interest in spiritualism that developed later on.
+He was raised in Chicago within the formal, late Victorian parental framework of the time.
+His early influences included Christian Science neighbors who moved in next door and an aunt who introduced him to Theosophy.
+His lifelong interest in astrology began in 1913, leading him to explore occult principles more deeply.
+Over time, he also developed an interest in spiritualism.

 Work

-Marc Jones has been called the dean of American astrology, and is perhaps best remembered as the major leader in the twentieth century of a movement to reformulate the study of astrology.
+Marc Jones has been called the dean of American astrology, and is perhaps best remembered as the leader in the twentieth century of a movement to reformulate the study of astrology.

 He developed the seven categories of horoscopic patterns or distributions of the astrological planets around the zodiac, which are called the Splay, Splash, Bundle, Bowl, Locomotive, Bucket, and Seesaw shapes or patterns.

 He created the Sabian Symbols with the assistance of the clairvoyant Elsie Wheeler in 1925, and in 1953 he published The Sabian Symbols in Astrology, a book that renders a specific symbol and interpretive character for each of the 360 degrees of the zodiac that are found on the astronomical ecliptic.

-Early in life he became a prolific and successful writer of movie scenarios, and worked in that profession for many years.
-He founded the special-studies group known as the Sabian Assembly in 1923, still in existence in the twenty-first century.
-He was ordained as a Presbyterian minister in 1934, and later received the PhD degree from Columbia University.
-He taught and lectured across the USA for many years.
+Early in life he became a writer of silent film scenarios, and worked in that profession for a number of years.
+In 1923, he founded the special-studies group known as the Sabian Assembly, still in existence in the twenty-first century.
+He was ordained as a Presbyterian minister in 1934, and later received a PhD degree from Columbia University.
+He taught and lectured across the USA for years.

 His most voluminous written work is the set of Sabian lessons on philosophy, the Bible, astrology and cabalistic pattern, at which he labored for decades.

-Dr. Jones died on March 5, 1980.
-His major visible legacy exists today in the Sabian Assembly which he founded and his many books, most which are still in print.
+Dr. Jones died on March 5, 1980 in Stanwood, Washington.
+His major visible legacy exists today in the Sabian Assembly which he founded and his books, most which are still in print.